 Specific to foster care, the Government Accountability Office (GAO) issued a report in December 2012 on Children's Mental Health: Concerns Remain About Appropriate Services for Children in Medicaid and Foster Care.
 They reported that an annual average of 6.2 percent of noninstitutionalized children in Medicaid nationwide and 4.8 percent of privately insured children took one or more psychotropic medications.
 They also reported that 18 percent of foster children were taking psychotropic medications at the time they were surveyed, and 30 percent of foster children who may have needed mental health services did not receive them in the previous 12 months.
-The GAO's letter to Members of Congress stated, "Children in foster care, most of whom are eligible for Medicaid, are an especially vulnerable population because often they have been subjected to traumatic experiences involving abuse or neglect and they may suffer from generally required to cover services to screen children for mental health problems and to provide treatment for any identified conditions, we previously reported that it can be difficult for physicians to find mental health specialists to whom they can refer children in Medicaid."
+The GAO's letter to Members of Congress stated, "Children in foster care, most of whom are eligible for Medicaid, are an especially vulnerable population because may suffer from generally required to cover services to screen children for mental health problems and to provide treatment for any identified conditions, we previously reported that it can be difficult for physicians to find mental health specialists to whom they can refer children in Medicaid."

-While we strongly support appropriate access to medications, we also believe that this report underscores an inherent and fundamental challenge in our Medicaid system around access to adoption-competent mental health services.
+We believe that this report underscores an inherent and fundamental challenge in our Medicaid system around access to adoption-competent mental health services.